Pavo-IM/Hackinabox/README.md

 ## 8) Post Installation Finalization

-- 8.1) **We're going to want to set up our hardware via inputting the correct information and values into the correct locations using both IORegistryExplorer to obtain the appropriate Address locations and naming, and MaciASL to edit the SSDT files and place in our hardware's corresponding information.
+- 8.1) **Next, we're going to want to set up our hardware via inputting the correct information and values into the correct locations using both IORegistryExplorer to obtain the appropriate Address locations and naming, and MaciASL to edit the SSDT files and place in our hardware's corresponding information.
 Remember to test your changes non destructively so you don't bork your EFI, and have a working backup EFI to boot from!**
 - 8.2) **Mount your EFI/ESP partiton using whatever means/software that you choose.**
-- 8.3) **Obtain and open IORegistryExplorer, preferrably the newest one  if possible, although any version of at least 2.x should suffice.**
+- 8.3) **Obtain and open IORegistryExplorer if you haven't already.
+(Preferrably the newest one if one has an Apple Developer account and it's possible, although any version of at least 2.x should suffice.)**
-- 8.4) **Obtain and open MaciASL, preferrably the version from Acidanthera's GitHub repo.**
+- 8.4) **Obtain and open MaciASL if you haven't already.(Preferrably the version from Acidanthera's GitHub repo.)**
-- 8.5) **Load each of the SSDT's, working on them one at a time so as not to convolute the process.**
+- 8.5) **Load each of the SSDT's in MaciASL, working on them one at a time, replacing the information per your own hardwares addresses and devices names, so as not to convolute the process.**
-- 8.6) **In each loaded SSDT, look for the corresponding Address and Device Name, and copy both sets of information to the corresponding SSDT that you are working on.**
+- 8.6) **In each loaded SSDT, look for the corresponding Address and Device Name, and copy both sets of information to the corresponding SSDT that you are working on.
+(See below in Section #9 for SSDT Setup Examples)**
-- 8.7)
-- 8.8)
+- 8.7) **After all have been replaced, you should be good to go, so you'll restart your VM and UnRaid Server OS again (if need be and using a Navi based GPU, as there's a Reset Bug Present).**
+- 8.8) **Go back into your UnRaid Server VM's, and start the macOS VM.**
-- 8.9)
+- 8.9) **Boot from your installed version of macOS, and profit!**
-- 8.10)

 ## 9) SSDT Setup Examples - Before & After